‘Please Call Me Back. It’s About “Frankenstein.”’

 IRA FLATOW: The SciFri Book Club will now come to order.
 Thank you.
 We’ve been reading Mary Shelley’s Frankenstein, which was published 200 years ago in 1818.
 And like any good book club, we’ve been asking for your thoughts, your discussion questions, like is Frankenstein good or bad?
 Victor Frankenstein is a scientist.
 What are the modern versions of Victor Frankenstein and his monster?

 So we were asking you to think about that.
 And of course, we’re really quite excited about all things Frankenstein.
 So we wanted to share.
 We opened up a telephone voicemail box for your comments.
 And to our surprise and delight, one of our book club members was a little more excited than most.
 Book Club producer Christie Taylor tells the story.

-TONY GONZALEZ: This is Tony Gonzalez, Napa, California.
+TONY GONZALEZ: This is Tony Gonzalez, shoutout to Napa, California.

 CHRISTIE TAYLOR: Tony is a high schooler at New Technology High School in northern California.
 And when we invited listeners to call us with their thoughts about Frankenstein, Tony decided to call in with a different request– help on his homework.

 TONY GONZALEZ: We’re doing a project in class, and I’m going to have do a reading chart on Frankenstein.
 And if you wouldn’t mind helping with it, because I’m a little behind.
 And if you can please call me back, I’d appreciate that.
 Thank you.